torvalds/linux/Documentation/scsi/FlashPoint.rst

 The BusLogic FlashPoint SCSI Driver
 ===================================

-The BusLogic FlashPoint SCSI Host Adapters are now fully supported on Linux.
+The BusLogic FlashPoint SCSI Host Adapters are now fully supported on GNU/Linux.
 The upgrade program described below has been officially terminated effective 31 March 1997 since it is no longer needed.